convisoappsec/conviso-docs/docs/integrations/circleci.md

 - Build environment with Docker

-- External access (may be limited to Conviso, Dockerhub and Conviso registry)
+- External access (can be limited to Conviso, Dockerhub and Conviso registry)

 ## First Steps

 After configuring your VCS access policies in CircleCI, on the Project Dashboard page you will be able to see all the repositories available for creating Pipelines.
-If there is already a description of a pipeline in the repository, it will be available in the .circleci folder at the root of the repository, in the config.yml file.
+If there is already a description of a pipeline in the repository, it will be available in the ```.circleci``` folder at the root of the repository, in the config.yml file.
 It is important that Conviso jobs are set up correctly along with the rest of the workflow.
 If there is no pipeline yet, clicking on the **Setup project** button for your repository will open an editor for the creation of pipelines.

 The platform will bring suggestions based on the technologies present in your project's code.
 For this first pipeline, we can paste the contents of the code snippet below: